Saturday, December 22, 2012

 I had just arrived at work at The Times Leader when I first heard that a plane hit the North Tower of The World Trade Center.
 And frankly, I didn’t think much of it.
 As a kid, I had been to the top of both the Empire State Building and the Twin Towers, and I distinctly recalled, when visiting the Empire State Building, hearing about how a small plane had once hit the structure decades before.
 Apparently, it was a foggy day, and the pilot had lost his way.
 Sad, in that I believe the pilot was killed, but the loss of life was minimal, as was the damage.
 And for some reason that’s what I figured must have happened at the Twin Towers on Sept.
 11.

 We had a meeting at 9 a.m. that morning.
 It was not a newsroom meeting, where I worked, but rather one attended by members of all departments.
 As we waited for the meeting to begin, most everyone was chatting about the situation in New York.
 If I recall, I shared the Empire State Building story with some co-workers, trying to reassure them.
 It was a gorgeous morning here, but who knew what the weather was like in New York?
 And we hadn’t yet learned that it was a jet.
 Maybe it was another small plane in the fog?
 Or maybe the pilot had a heart attack?
 Our community news editor, however, already sensed something much worse.
 She was the first one that I can recall speculating that it was terrorism.
 And just a few minutes later, our managing editor came into the meeting, told us there was a significant event happening in New York and that another plane had struck the towers.
 He asked all members of the newsroom staff to return to the newsroom immediately.
-It would be the only time in my nearly 20 years at this company that we would publish a special afternoon edition.
+It would be the only time in my nearly 20 years at the newspaper that we would publish a special afternoon edition.

 Soon, we were all given assignments.
 Mine was to investigate whether or not any of our local federal buildings were being evacuated.
 Truthfully, I didn’t understand the assignment at first.
 Did anyone really think any buildings in Northeastern Pennsylvania would be targeted?
 Regardless, I had my assignment, and off I went.
 My first stop was at the Federal Courthouse on South Main Street in Wilkes-Barre.
 And as I arrived, I admit I was pretty shocked to see that it had already been partitioned off to the public by yellow police lines and that the people that worked there were indeed being moved out.
 And as I stood there, looking at that yellow tape, it occurred to me that nobody really had any idea what was happening.
 Maybe there were cells of terrorists all over the nation.
 Maybe any federal building was a target.
 To be standing in the middle of my hometown and have that odd and uneasy feeling is something I will never forget.